 - i.
 There is no reasonable prospect of continued sole employment use for the land or buildings. - ii.
-Where the site or premises are unsuitable for sole employment use on amenity, environmental or highway safety grounds, that benefit to the community would be delivered by allowing mixed uses; or - iii.
-Where appropriate adequate and deliverable alternative employment provision is available within the Wantage development boundary - 4.2.1 Wantage relies heavily on employment opportunities outside of the neighbourhood area.
+The mixed-use scheme would not result in adverse impacts on existing or future uses, including on amenity, environmental or highway safety grounds; and - iii.
+Where appropriate, adequate and deliverable alternative employment provision is available within the Wantage development boundary - 4.2.1 Wantage relies heavily on employment opportunities outside of the neighbourhood area.
 Employment uses within the Wantage development boundary should be encouraged and supported.
 Provision is made for companies to expand or relocate to other premises. - 4.2.2 There is a need to ensure a balance between housing and employment and mixed-use schemes are encouraged to help maintain local employment wherever possible.